-If you have knee pain, you are referred for an MRI fairly early and you’re found to have a degenerative meniscus tear — I typically advise patients to simply just wait.
+If you have knee pain, and you’re found to have a degenerative meniscus tear — I typically advise patients to simply just wait.
 A lot of times your symptoms will go away.
-If you sustain an injury and you have an unstable tear, a tear we call a horizontal cleavage tear or a radial tear or a flap tear, those tears tend to remain symptomatic —and if after four, five, six weeks, you still have the same degree of discomfort and quality of life issues, then you might be a good candidate for surgery, which we call an arthroscopy.
+If you sustain an injury and you have an unstable tear, a tear we call a horizontal cleavage tear, a radial tear or a flap tear — those are the tears tend to remain bothersome.
+If after four, five, six weeks, you still have the same degree of discomfort and quality of life issues, then you might be a good candidate for surgery, which we call an arthroscopy.

 Do all meniscus tears require an arthroscopy?

-Basically an arthroscopy involves bringing you into the operating room, inducing a light sleep, injecting local anesthesia and then placing a fiber-optic camera into your knee through a 1/4 inch incision.
+Basically, an arthroscopy involves bringing you into the operating room, inducing a light sleep, injecting local anesthesia and then placing a fiber-optic camera into your knee through a 1/4 inch incision.
 We then inspect the entire joint, find the tear and determine if it will be removed or stitched back into place.
 Most procedures take 15-45 minutes and you are able to go home the same day.
 Whether or not you can return to sports soon will depend on which procedure you had — repair versus removal.
 More on the recovery from meniscus surgery here.

-So if you have a meniscuss tear, it’s not all doom and gloom.
+So if you have a meniscus tear, it’s not all doom and gloom.
 Many tears do not require meniscus surgery.
 Some of them do.
 Some meniscus tears are repairable.
 Sometimes the torn portion of the meniscus is simply removed.

 We try to repair – or suture- meniscus tears whenever possible — but only certain tears are in fact repairable.
 One caveat: If you have a meniscal tear and you’re experiencing instability or giving way, be very careful with your activities.
 You don’t want to find yourself on the stairway carrying a load of objects and your knee gives way.
 If you have instability symptoms, make sure that you have a hand available to hold onto something at all times while you are in your recuperative phase or awaiting surgery or simply waiting to see if the symptoms are going to recover on their own.